4

 5

 • I think I agree with the ruling that the hand should remain live.
 If the purpose of the rule is to eliminate chip dumping, then the hand has to remain live to fulfill that purpose.
-Jan 3, 2016 at 15:56
+Commented Jan 3, 2016 at 15:56

 • Why does the hand have to remain live?
 If the hand is turned up and it is a winner are we going to this qualify the players?
 If the hand is killed and shown and turns out to be a winner, or we going to disqualify the players?